steheinz/gurobi-sphinxtheme/README.md

 and theme options specified in `theme.conf`.
 Check `setup_context` in `__init__.py` for details.

+**Note that** the 'stable' equivalent version of Gurobi is hard-coded in the `page.html` template.
+This needs to be updated when we release a new branch (and all docs branches should be rebuilt with the new configuration).
+I can't figure out a better way yet, as the typical methods don't work:

+1. Readthedocs has version warning banners implemented in the new 'beta addons', but enabling these cause myriad other problems for us (e.g. subprojects are broken).
+2. `sphinx-version-warning` is unmaintained.
+It also relies on querying the RTD API for the latest equivalent stable version, which seems to only work if all the infrastructure is public.

 ## Development

 A handy trick when working on the theme is to install in editable mode and use